FREQUENTLY ASKED QUESTIONS

 I do not have a fenced back yard/live in an apartment/have kids/work a regular day job – am I disqualified?

 No! these things do not automatically disqualify you, but you may not be the right fit for everyone of our animals.
 We do have some animals that require someone to be home all the time, no kids, fenced back yard or un-attached housing – but it will be disclosed in the profile and during your interview.
 A fenced back yard is always awesome, but if you do not have one and are willing to be committed to keeping your animal accompanied and on a lead, that will often work for most of our animals.
 We will discuss it with you if that will not work.

 Would you like to keep in touch or receive updates?

-If your question is not answered here, please feel free to reach out to the adoption team at email@example.com
+If your question hasn't been answered, please feel free to reach out to the adoptions team at email@example.com